LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 .. admonition:: Tip

    The hierarchy of collections and entities is similar to directories and files.
 To identify an entity is like identifying a file within a directory.
 You need both the directory (collection) name and a sub-path that uniquely identifies the file (entity).

-Consider a request to the following endpoint for viewing a single resource entity:

-.. list-table:: Identify the Resource
-   :header-rows: 1

-   * - Path
-     - Noun (subject)
-   * - ``/collection/{entityId}``
-     - Resource entity

-.. list-table:: Interact with its State
-   :header-rows: 1

-   * - HTTP method
-     - Verb (action)
-   * - ``GET``
-     - view representation of a single entity

-Let's take another look at our example API:

 .. admonition:: Example

-   The generic path to identify a ``CodingEvent`` resource would be described as ``/events/{codingEventId}``.
+   The generic path to identify a ``CodingEvent`` resource is noted as ``/events/{codingEventId}``.

-   Let's assume a Coding Event exists with an ``Id`` of ``12``.
+   Let's assume a CodingEvent entity exists with an ``Id`` of ``12``.

    We could make a request to the ``GET /events/12`` endpoint to read its current state and receive this response: